tek256/astera/docs/Render Guide.rst

 Render Guide
 ==================================

-This guide overviews how to render in a few different methods using Astera.
-NOTE: This is still under construction, feedback is welcome!
+Please note: This is still currently under construction and is within the early versions of Astera!
+If you find any errors, please open an `issue <https://github.com/tek256/astera/issues/>`_ or submit a `pull request <https://github.com/tek256/astera/compare>`_!

 Basic Rendering
 ^^^^^^^^^^^^^^^